nimaafshar/metadamagenet/README.md

 segmentation masks.
 Another requirement is that the transformation parameters can differ for each image and its corresponding mask in the batch.
 Furthermore, a random augmentation should generate different transformation parameters for each image in the batch.
-Moreover, it should consider that the transformation does not apply to some images in the batch.
+Moreover, it should be considered that the transformation does not apply to some images in the batch.
 Our version of each transformation meets these requirements.

 ## Methodology